Learning from Comparisons and Choices: Learning MNL Model from Pairwise Comparisons under Graph Sampling

-\begin{itemize} \item {\bf Complete graph.} We first consider a uniform sampling over a complete graph where $P_{j_1,j_2}=1/d_2(d_2-1)$ for all $j_1,j_2\in[d_2]$.
-The resulting spectral gap is $1/(d_2-1)$, which is the maximum possible value.
-Hence, complete graphs are optimal for learning MNL models, compared in the error metric of the Frobenius norm for fairness.

-\item {\bf Star graph.} We choose one item to be the center, and every other items can only be compared to this center item uniformly at random.
-Let item 1 be the center one, then $P_{j_1,1}=1/(d_2-1)$.
-Standard spectral analysis shows that the spectral gap is $\Theta(1/d_2)$, and star graphs are near-optimal for learning MNL models.
+\item {\bf Star graph.} Here we choose one item to be the center, and every other items can only be compared to this center item uniformly at random.
+Let item 1 be the center one, then $P_{j_1,1}=P_{1,j_2}=1/2(d_2-1)$.
+Standard spectral analysis shows that the spectral gap is $\Theta(1/d_2)$, and thus the graph is near-optimal for learning MNL models.